 On top of regular and variable monthly expenses, don’t forget to include expenses that happen on a quarterly and yearly basis.

 These irregular expenses could include real estate taxes, vehicle registration fees, HOA fees, home maintenance expenses, and medical expenses.
-Including these expenses in your regular monthly budget will prevent unexpected expenses at the end of the year.

-After outlining both your income and your expenses, it’s time to put together your family budgeting spreadsheet.
 If you’re more of a paper and pen type of person, you can create a physical spreadsheet using a sheet of paper.
-Or you can make yourself a digital spreadsheet using Microsoft Excel or Google Docs.

-Paper Family Budgeting Spreadsheet
+Paper Budgeting Spreadsheet

 If you plan to keep track of your family’s budget on paper, creating a spreadsheet is simple.
-Along the top of the page, list the time frame your budget is for.
-You can create budgets based on a variety of time frames, including weekly, monthly, or quarterly budgets.

-Then, list income and expense categories along the left column on the page.
 These categories can be customized to fit your family’s needs, but all your family’s expenses and incomes should be included.

 To include quarterly and annual expenses in your monthly spreadsheets, simply calculate the total cost of the expense over the course of a year and divide that number by 12.
-The answer to that equation will be the amount you need to budget for that expense each month.

 After listing all your budget categories, calculate the amount of money designated to each category and write that number next to each category.
-All income should be a positive number, while all expenses should be listed as a negative number.

 Finally, calculate the totals for each category to summarize your monthly income and spending.
-The goal for creating a family budgeting spreadsheet is for both categories to equal zero.

 If your expenses are more than your income, your final number will be negative.
 If your income exceeds your spending, your final number will be positive.